DNA Skin Test

 Test individual nutrient requirements for your skin

-Do you treat your skin mainly externally, from the outside?
-Then you may be missing an opportunity.
-Nutrition and lifestyle influence the skin's appearance from the inside - how exactly depends partly on your DNA.
+Do you treat your skin mainly externally, with topical solutions?
+Then you may be missing a trick when it comes to your skincare routine.
+Nutrition and lifestyle influence the skin’s appearance from the inside - how exactly depends partly on your DNA.
 Different gene characteristics can cause skin problems to arise and the skin to age faster.

 The cerascreen® DNA Skin Test analyses specific gene variants of five genes in a saliva sample.
-These gene variants provide information about your individual risk for oxidative stress, collagen degradation and increased sun sensitivity.
-If you are aware of these risks, you can take targeted countermeasures and help to optimise your skin health and slow down skin ageing.
+These gene variants provide information about your individual risk of developing oxidative stress, collagen degradation and increased sun sensitivity.
+If you are aware of these risks, you can take targeted countermeasures and help optimise your skin health and slow down skin ageing.

 - State-of-the-art DNA analysis of various gene variants

 - Professional analysis in a certified medical laboratory

 - Recommendations on how to protect your skin health

 - Receive your results within three to four weeks after the sample’s arrival in the laboratory

 Collect a saliva sample